| Title: | Bayesian Methods for Optimal Threshold Estimation |

 The percentage of NA values returned during the optimal threshold estimation process.

-For a diagOpthThresh
+For a diagOpthThresh object, it prints:

 The decision rule: is the reference treatment recommended for low values of the marker?